chinempc/Data-Structures-and-Algorithmns/README.md

 * Participants have until 11:59 the day of the challenge question was pushed to push their answers.
 * Challenge answers format: UserNameQuestionNumber
 * Example: ChinempcQ1
-* All code must be written in either Javascript or C++.
+* All code must be written in either Javascript or C++(If you are participating for sport, you may use another language.
+This means you receive no reward).
 * NO CHEATING WILL BE TOLLERATED

 # REWARD